fsbraun/djangocms-form-builder/README.rst

 First create a ``Form`` plugin to add a form.
 Each form created with help of the structure board needs a unique identifier (formatted as a slug).

 Add form fields by adding child classes to the form plugin.
+Child classes can be form fields but also any other CMS Plugin.
+CMS Plugins may, e.g., be used to add custom formatting or additional help texts to a form.

+Currently the following form fields are supported:

+* CharField, EmailField, URLField
+* DecimalField, IntegerField
+* Textarea
+* DateField, DateTimeField, TimeField
+* SelectField
+* BooleanField

+A Form plugin must not be used within another Form plugin.

 Using (existing) Django forms with djangocms-form-builder
 =========================================================